 - How else could claims for child support be encouraged?

 This work was one of two papers cooperatively developed with the Ministry of Social Development.
-The partner paper is, How do welfare and tax settings affect children's involvement with child protective services.
+The partner paper is:

 In the New Zealand welfare benefit system, the benefit received by a sole parent is reduced for each dependent child for whom they do not seek child support, subject to some exemptions.